samersm/fluorite/README.md

 * git-diff      //Show changes between commits, commit and working tree, etc

+* git checkout <commit id>      // To get back and check a specific commit

+* git checkout master       // To get back to the head commit

+* git stash         // To checkout without commit the changes

+* git stash list

+* git stash show

+* git stash apply   // To get back to the uncommitted changes

+* git stash clear   // You should clear your stash after applying it

-* git remote add origin <link> 	//To pull from github to local machine
+* git remote add origin <link> 	//To link github to a local machine

 * git pull origin master 			//To pull from github to local machine